ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 resulting connection will be used to send multicast messages, and that the Preconnection will support Initiate() but not Listen().
 The Connection created this way is send-only.

-No semantics for creating bidirectional connections for multicast group members or the use of Rendezvous() with Preconnections that have endpoints containing group addresses are defined in this document.
+A Rendezvous() call on Preconnections containing group addresses results in an EstablishmentError as described in {{rendezvous}}.

 ### Endpoint Aliases